 The AFC East was full of surprises, twists and turns during the 2013 NFL draft.
 The first round had three trades involving division teams, and half of the AFC East drafted potential franchise quarterbacks amid controversy.

 For the second year in a row, the New England Patriots were the only AFC East team to finish with a winning record in 2012.
 A significant gap between New England and everyone else remains, which is why this draft was so important.

 Here is what stood out most in the AFC East:

-Earlier in the week, I correctly predicted the Dolphins would trade up to the No. 3 overall pick by making a deal with the Oakland Raiders.
+Earlier in the week I correctly predicted the Dolphins would trade up to the No. 3 overall pick with the Oakland Raiders.
 But Miami made the move to select former Oregon defensive end and pass-rushing specialist Dion Jordan.
 It was a pleasant surprise for the Dolphins to get arguably the most dynamic defensive player in the draft, and it cost only an extra second-round pick.
 Most projected Miami to target a left tackle.

 Miami’s goal this year is to close the gap with the Patriots, who have dominated the AFC East for most of the past dozen years.
 With the additions of Jordan and Taylor on defense, the Dolphins drafted players who can potentially make life a little tougher for New England quarterback Tom Brady.

 Buffalo will face plenty of criticism in the coming weeks and months for taking Manuel in the first round.
 ESPN draft expert Todd McShay, for example, called the move “a big mistake” and “a waste” of a first-round pick.